Wage Calculator

 Billable time is the biggest lever

 Contractors rarely bill every week of the year.
-Leave, downtime between contracts and non-billable admin work all reduce the annualised value of a headline day rate.
+Leave, downtime between contracts and non-billable admin work all reduce the annualised value of a headline day rate — which is why salaried roles need a much lower headline number to match the same after-tax, after-super position.

 Simplified estimate only